 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement, and evidence of high academic attainment/self-discipline.

-2nd and 3rd Floors, Erskine building – see campus maps
+Levels 2 and 3, Jack Erskine building – see campus maps

 Private Bag 4800